Ramadan: Charity

 Zakat, often translated as "the poor-rate", is the fixed percentage of income a believer is required to give to the poor; the practice is obligatory as one of the pillars of Islam.
-Muslims believe that good deeds are rewarded more handsomely during Ramadan than at any other time of the year; consequently, many Muslims donate a larger portion – or even all – of their yearly zakat during this month.
+Muslims believe that good deeds are rewarded more handsomely during Ramadan than at any other time of the year; consequently, many Muslims donate more, or all, of their yearly zakat during this month.

 Nightly prayers

 Tarawih (تراويح) are extra nightly prayers performed during the month of Ramadan.
 Contrary to popular belief, they are not compulsory.

 Recitation of the Quran

 Muslims are encouraged to read the entire Quran, which comprises thirty juz' (sections), over the thirty days of Ramadan.

 Cultural practices

-A Kebab seller from Chwakbazar Iftar Market in Old Dhaka.
-The Chowk Bazaar neighborhood of Old Dhaka is famous for its century-old Iftar Bazar.
+A kebab seller from Chawkbazar Iftar Market in Old Dhaka.
+The Chawkbazar neighborhood of Dhaka is famous for its Mughal-era Iftar market.

 In some Islamic countries, lights (fanous) are strung up in public squares and across city streets, a tradition believed to have originated during the Fatimid Caliphate, where the rule of Caliph al-Mu'izz li-Din Allah was acclaimed by people holding lanterns.

 An old tradition of Old Dhaka, Bangladesh is during the time of sehri, groups of people would sing qasidas to wake up the Muslims in the neighbourhood.
 Chowk Bazaar is a place with great significance in Bengali culture during Ramadan.
-Shahi jilapi is unique delicacy from Chowk Bazaar iftar market, popular for its large size.
+Shahi jilapi is unique delicacy from the iftar market, popular for its large size.

 On the island of Java, many believers bathe in holy springs to prepare for fasting, a ritual known as Padusan.
 The city of Semarang marks the beginning of Ramadan with the Dugderan carnival, which involves parading the warak ngendog, a horse-dragon hybrid creature allegedly inspired by the Buraq.
 In the Chinese-influenced capital city of Jakarta, firecrackers are widely used to celebrate Ramadan, although they are officially illegal.
 Towards the end of Ramadan, most employees receive a one-month bonus known as Tunjangan Hari Raya.
 Certain kinds of food are especially popular during Ramadan, such as large beef or buffalo in Aceh and snails in Central Java.
 The iftar meal is announced every evening by striking the bedug, a giant drum, in the mosque.

 Common greetings during Ramadan include Ramadan mubarak and Ramadan kareem, which mean (have a) "blessed Ramadan" and "generous Ramadan" respectively.